What are the steps to the scientific method? (Plus, a free worksheet!)

 When creating your hypothesis, use your research and observations to form your assumption.

 In this example, you had observed that the soil was very different across the yard.
-Some places it was very sandy, other places very rocky.
+In some places it was very sandy, other places very rocky.
 You form your hypothesis off this assumption that different soils cause the flowers to grow better.

 Step 4: Experiment